Or

 A man was fishing in the ocean, when a great leviathan swallowed him up.
 To his amazement, there were others in the leviathan, having adapted to the environment and survived.
 Children had even been born inside the leviathan, having never known any other life.
 The fisherman asked a child, “Does it ever bother you, being trapped within this leviathan?”
 The child responded, “What leviathan?”

 Content, without context, has no meaning.
 Man, without a Creator, is equally meaningless.
-A painting without a painter is just a mélange of random colors; a symphony without a composer, dissonance; a son without a father, a bastard.
+A painting without a painter is just a mélange of colors, a symphony without a composer, noise, a son without a father, a bastard.

 Atheists insist they believe what they believe because they don’t want to be fooled, and yet fool themselves so convincingly that they have almost no hope of escaping their own logical labyrinth short of divine intervention.
 A believer, who helped in my walk, once said to me, “Jay, I worry that you are too smart for your own good.”
-While I now understand what she meant, at the time I thought “You’re just sad that you can’t disprove what I am saying, because you aren’t as smart as I am.”
+At the time I thought “You just can’t disprove what I am saying, because my argument is airtight.”
 My God, how right she was.

 The heart can make a leap of faith, because it knows desire while the mind knows want.
 The heart can reflect, while the mind absorbs.
 The heart applies, while the mind calculates.
 This is why God is easier for the simple to grasp, while those burdened by their own ponderous intellects have to push the boulder of hubris uphill.
 Thus, the intellectual looks upon the simple masses and assumes that it is ignorance fueling their faith in God, when it is in fact their hearts.